 Moving an Electrical Outlet Step-By-Step

-Sometimes it becomes necessary to move an electrical outlet.
-There are many reasons this may become necessary, but one of the most common situations is during the installation of a plasma television on the wall.
-Frequently this involves moving it to a higher level where it will be covered by the TV.
+You might need to move an electrical outlet for many reasons.
+One of the most common situations is installing a television on the wall.
+Frequently this involves moving the plug receptacle to a higher level, where it will be concealed by the TV.

 Step 1 - Cut the Power